 Like the United States, which is comprised of geographic territories called "states," the Society of Jesus is made up of territories called "provinces."

 There are 83 Jesuit provinces around the world (although their number and boundaries have never been static).
 Each province has a superior who is simply called "the Provincial," and who, in turn, reports directly to the central Jesuit government or "curia" in Rome, headed by the Superior General

 .
 The current “Father General,” as he is often called, is Father Adolfo Nicolás, S.J., native of Spain.

-In the United States, there are currently nine provinces
+In the United States, there are currently eight provinces

 .
 And there are many Jesuit communities within the provinces, each one usually headed by a "superior."

 In addition, there are what the Jesuits call "assistancies" representing provinces within a nation or region.
 The American provinces, for example, form a single "assistancy."
 Its administrative arm is the Jesuit Conference of the United States.
 The Conference helps coordinate the relationships among all the various Jesuit entities, including service organizations and the provinces, as well as between them and the international headquarters in Rome